ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-07-14-my-first-two-years-at-sanoma.md

 - Real-time analytics was split to another new team, the "analytics team" but we stayed together as the "Data & AI" team
 - In the new team, our first larger task was to rewrite the old "most read" system
 - We learned teamwork: Created tech designs together, split tasks between developers at fine-grained level and ensured the system was production-grade from the start
-- Learned how to build production-grade systems in AWS: CodePipeline, CodeDeploy, CloudWatch, Datadog, throwing exceptions
+- Learned how to build production-grade systems in AWS: CodePipeline, CodeDeploy, CloudWatch, Datadog, throwing exceptions, shadow launch
 - System built on Lambda and DynamoDB has been very robust and has not had a single production issue to date
 - We also improved our conversion rates by optimizing sales in personalization
 - Improved MLOps by adding Firehose logging of all scoring calls.
 This helped us debug many production issues.